Simple and efficient computational strategies for calculating orbital energies and pair-orbital energies from pCCD-based methods: Results and discussion

 \subsubsection{Molecules}

 Accurate predictions of IPs, EAs, and optical gaps ($\Delta c = \text{IP} - \text{EA}$) are essential for molecules that act as fundamental components in organic electronics.
 The performance of our methods for IPs, EAs, and charge gaps for acceptor molecules (cf. Figure~\ref{fig:molecular-structures}) is summarized in Figure~\ref{fig:errors-ip-molecules}.
 Tables S5 and S6 of the SI collect all the individual IPs and EAs, respectively.
 It is evident from Figure~\ref{fig:errors-ip-molecules}a that the most reliable IPs are coming from CCSD(T).
 Yet, the Koopmans(HF) and modified Koopmans(HF) values are also very good; the errors are centered around the references and usually do not exceed 0.5 eV.
 Applying the Koopmans and modified Koopmans theorem on top of pCCD orbitals worsens the results for IPs.
 The spread is larger and IPs are overestimated by a few eV.
 The picture is reversed for the EAs presented in Figure~\ref{fig:errors-ip-molecules}b, where the pCCD orbitals are more reliable than the canonical HF ones.
 In that case, the performance of Koopmans(pCCD) and modified Koopmans(pCCD) is similar to that of IPs.
 Together, these methods lead to quite satisfactory charge gaps as depicted in Figure~\ref{fig:errors-ip-molecules}.
 Working with pCCD orbitals provides a more balanced description of the occupied and virtual orbitals (due to the inclusion of electron correlation effects) than in the canonical HF case.
 The virtual orbitals in HF theory do not have any physical meaning, and as a consequence, their description is usually inferior.
 This could also be noticed in the CCSD(T) results, where its performance for EAs is slightly worse than that of IPs.
-We should stress here that although Koopmans(pCCD) and modified Koopmans(pCCD) charge gaps provide larger errors and broader spreads w.r.t. experiment than CCSD(T), their computational cost is much smaller (o$^2$v$^2$ vs. o$^2$v$^4$).
+We should stress here that although Koopmans(pCCD) and modified Koopmans(pCCD) charge gaps provide larger errors and broader spreads w.r.t. experiment than CCSD(T), their computational cost is much smaller (o$^2$v$^2$ vs. o$^2$v$^4$). {For example, the ME w.r.t. experiment of pCCD-based charge gaps is 0.42 eV, and slightly better than the CCSD(T) ME of 0.54 eV using the aug-cc-pVDZ basis set.
+However, pCCD results in a larger standard deviation (0.63 eV) compared to CCSD(T) (0.30 eV).
+The results deteriorate for aug-cc-pVTZ basis set, but are still better then for cc-pVDZ (see Table S14 of the SI). }

+{While the inclusion of augmented functions does not effect much the IPs, it improves the EAs as the attached electrons occupy the low-lying Rydberg-type orbitals first.
+Figure\mbox{~\ref{fig:rydberg-orbital-energies}} provides an illustrative example of such behavior. }